Mode-conditioned music learning and composition: a spiking neural network inspired by neuroscience and psychology: Related Works

-\paragraph{\textbf{Human Being}} Music is intrinsic to human nature, and researchers of cognitive neuroscience have shown that it is a so complex cognitive activity requiring multiple brain areas to collaborate~\cite{koelsch2012brain}.
-As shown in the yellow part of Fig.\ref{fig:vs}, the perception and creation of music involve intricate processes that engage various regions of the brain, including those responsible for auditory processing, memory, motor control, emotional regulation and etc. Studies have shown that the primary auditory cortex(A1) has a topographical structure that maps the cochlea.
-The organization implies that neural populations in different regions response to different frequencies of sound\cite{vuust2022music,purves2001,sankaran2024encoding,mcdermott2008music}.
+Studies have shown that the primary auditory cortex(A1) has a topographical structure that maps the cochlea.
+The organization implies that neural populations in different regions response to different frequencies of sound~\cite{vuust2022music,purves2001,sankaran2024encoding,mcdermott2008music}.
 Theses findings clearly demonstrated that the encoding manner of the sound in brain.
-However, through there are no clear and consistent findings regarding how the brain encodes and process temporal information in music perception, some researches have found that a significant number of cells in the medial premotor cortex (MPC) are sensitive to a range of signal durations, with their preferred durations spanning intervals from several hundred milliseconds\cite{merchant2013neural,gupta2014processing}, and "Time Cells" \cite{macdonald2011hippocampal} may encode moments between temporal events and locations.
+However, through there are no clear and consistent findings regarding how the brain encodes and process temporal information in music perception, some researches have found that a significant number of cells in the medial premotor cortex (MPC) are sensitive to a range of signal durations, with their preferred durations spanning intervals from several hundred milliseconds~\cite{merchant2013neural,gupta2014processing}, and "Time Cells" ~\cite{macdonald2011hippocampal} may encode moments between temporal events and locations.
 These findings may be helpful for music time perception.
 Besides, one significant area of exploration is the role of memory in music cognition.
 Memory allows for the recognition of familiar melodies, the anticipation of musical patterns, and the contextual understanding of musical pieces.
 This involves both short-term memory, which helps in processing and interpreting ongoing musical input, and long-term memory, which stores musical knowledge and experiences accumulated over time.
-Researchers have found that, hippocampus, medial temporal lobe(MTL) as well as prefrontal cortex(PFC) are deeply involved in temporal context memory establishment\cite{Shannon2011Medial,Mcandrews1991The,Meier2013Implicit,Jenkins2010Prefrontal}.
+Researchers have found that, hippocampus, medial temporal lobe(MTL) as well as prefrontal cortex(PFC) are deeply involved in temporal context memory establishment~\cite{Shannon2011Medial,Mcandrews1991The,Meier2013Implicit,Jenkins2010Prefrontal}.
 Prior knowledge also exerts critical influence on memory and is one of the prominent factor guiding the learning behaviors across human lifespan.
-Studies have highlighted the significant roles of the medial prefrontal cortex (mPFC) and the hippocampus (HC) in the formation of prior knowledge and its utilization during the successful encoding, consolidation, and retrieval of memories\cite{brod2013influence}.
+Studies have highlighted the significant roles of the medial prefrontal cortex (mPFC) and the hippocampus (HC) in the formation of prior knowledge and its utilization during the successful encoding, consolidation, and retrieval of memories~\cite{brod2013influence}.